yugabyte/yugabyte-db/docs/content/preview/explore/change-data-capture/using-yugabytedb-grpc-replication/debezium-connector-yugabytedb.md

 ### Transaction boundaries

 The connector publishes metadata that can be used to distinguish transaction boundaries for a downstream application to implement atomicity.
-Once the configuration property `provide.transaction.metadata` is enabled, the connector will also publish events indicating the beginning and end of the transaction.
+After the configuration property `provide.transaction.metadata` is enabled, the connector will also publish events indicating the beginning and end of the transaction.
 For more information, see [Transaction metadata](#transaction-metadata).

 ### Prerequisites